 There is a few different levels that we need to think about.

-One of the major issues is that we often see players trying to learn table tennis with bats that seem to be hollow in the middle.
+One of the major issues is that we often see players trying to learn ping pong are holding with table tennis bats that seem to be hollow in the middle.
 That’s a plastic moulded type, and it has absolutely no grip on the surface.

 It’s okay just for hitting the ball nice and flat.
 But you are going to find that it is not going to work on any sort of spin thalt you are trying to do.